sureshdurga/seniorproject2015/CamandMatt.md

 2. Matt will have the development set up and buildig of framework should commence
 3. GIT wil be cleaned up
 4. Layout the class system
-5. Cam will be working on gettting live Metadata from the DB and analyze that
+5. Cam will be working on getting live Metadata from the DB and analyze that

+#6/3/2015

+##POA done?

+1. Bryan is caught up
+2. Matt did stuff
+3. GIT is cleaned
+4. Something that resembles a class sytem was made
+5. Live Metadata is not possible, dynamic objects will be used.

+##POA?

+1. Bryan will take over Android development and will get strted this week.
+2. MAtt will work on the dynamic objects on the backend side of things
+3. Cam will work on the Windows 8 app
+4. Windows 8 app will be the Midterm Presentation